-Occupational Therapy Asst with little to no experience tend to make between $38440 and $47800 while the more experienced ones make over $69170 per year.
+Occupational Therapy Assistants with little to no experience tend to make between $39620 and $50510 while the more experienced ones can earn over $71820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Occupational Therapy Asst is to move to a higher paying state like NV.
-Right now, the highest paying states for Occupational Therapy Asst are NV, TX, NJ, AR and MD.
+One of the easiest ways to increase your salary as an Occupational Therapy Assistant is to move to a higher paying state like TX.
+Right now, the highest paying states for Occupational Therapy Assistants are TX, NJ, NV, CA and VA.

-3 other factors that can increase your salary as An Occupational Therapy Asst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Occupational Therapy Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Occupational Therapy Asst what degree they had when they got the job and most of them said they had a Associates degree followed by Master’s degree.
+We asked other Occupational Therapy Assistants what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Master’s Degree.